Many More Maps

 Getting around Cambridge

 You may notice a red Hop-On-Hop-Off tour bus circulating Cambridge, but in my opinion buying a ticket for this bus is a complete waste of money.
-Most of the sights in Cambridge are all in the city centre, which is extremely walkable and totally flat.
+If you’re spending a day in Cambridge, most of the sights are all in the city centre, which is walkable and totally flat.

 For this reason, you won’t need to worry about public transportation during your time in Cambridge at all.
 Provided you have no mobility issues, it’s very quick and easy to walk from attraction to attraction.